Tencent/Hippy/docs/en-us/web/integration.md

 ## Experience the demo

-For A quick experience, you can base it directly on our [HippyReact Web Demo](https://github.com/Tencent/Hippy/tree/master/examples/hippy-react-demo) and
+For a quick experience, you can base it directly on our [HippyReact Web Demo](https://github.com/Tencent/Hippy/tree/master/examples/hippy-react-demo) and
 [HippyVue Web Demo](https://github.com/Tencent/Hippy/tree/master/examples/hippy-vue-demo)

 ### npm script